 As part of the General Education requirements towards graduation at American University, students are required to take a 2-semester sequence of courses in Curricular Area 5, the Natural Sciences.
-Students first choose to take a foundation course in the Biology, Chemistry, Psychology, or Physics Departments.
-Students who elect to take their foundation course from the Physics Department will enroll in Physics for the Modern World.
+Students first choose to take a foundation course in Biology, Chemistry, Psychology, or Physics.
+Students who select Physics will enroll in Physics for the Modern World.
 Upon completion of the foundation course, students choose from six second-tier courses designed to complement and build upon the topics learned in Physics for the Modern World.

-The General Education requirements at American University also require a College Writing component designed to help develop students' skills in reading, summarizing and synthesizing information, and in writing correct, reasoned prose.
-The particular writing course linked with Physics for the Modern World during the Fall 2000 semester was entitled College Writing: Composing the Physical World.
-In the subsections that follow, each of these courses will be briefly described.
+The General Education requirements at American University also require a College Writing component designed to help develop students' skills in reading, in gathering and synthesizing information, and in writing correct, reasoned prose.
+The particular writing course linked with Physics for the Modern World during the Fall 2000 and Fall 2001 semesters was entitled College Writing: Composing the Physical World.
+The subsections that follow briefly describe each of these courses.

-Physics for the Modern WorldPhysics for the Modern World
+A. Physics for the Modern World

-The introductory foundation course for non-science majors at American University in Washington, D.C. is a one-semester, algebra-based course entitled Physics for the Modern World (PMW).
+The introductory foundation course in Physics for non-science majors at American University in Washington, D.C. is a one-semester, algebra-based course entitled Physics for the Modern World (PMW).
 Topics covered in the PMW course typically include Kinematics, Newton's Laws, Conservation of Momentum and Energy, Rotational Motion, Fluid Mechanics, Waves, and Sound.
 Although traditional in its content, the course is not taught in a traditional lecture format.
-Numerous teaching strategies have been developed which correspond to the accommodation of students' needs and diverse learning styles 18-23.
-One such strategy involves the use of writing 24-25.
+Numerous teaching strategies have been developed which correspond to the accommodation of students' needs and diverse learning styles [18] - [23].
+One such strategy involves the use of writing [24] - [25].
 A significant amount of research conducted in the sciences and in engineering suggests that the active process of writing can be an effective teaching and learning tool.
 In addition, the PMW course includes strong conceptual and problem solving components.

-College Writing: Composing the Physical World
+B. College Writing: Composing the Physical World

-One aspect of Composing the Physical World class involved asking students to look beyond equations to investigate the relationship physics has to philosophy, history, literature, and Western culture.
+The college writing class asked students to look beyond equations to investigate the relationship physics has to literature, philosophy, history, and Western culture.
 Students were asked to think about what physics could teach them about the world, about themselves, and about society as a whole.
-Although some assignments were given with the goal of satisfying the general goals of a typical college writing class, others were specifically linked to physics and to science, in general.
+Although some assignments were given with the goal of satisfying the general goals of a typical college writing class, others were specifically linked to physics or to science, in general.

-During the Fall 2000 semester, 2 lecture and 8 laboratory sections of Physics for the Modern World consisting of approximately 16 students in each were offered.
-Typical enrollments average about 120 students each semester in Physics for the Modern World.
-One of the 8 laboratory sections was linked with one section of the college writing class.
-This particular section consisted of 7 students who were simultaneously enrolled in Composing the Physical World.
+During each fall semester, 2 lecture sections (typically totaling an average of 120 students) of Physics for the Modern World were offered.
+The 2 lecture sections were broken into 8 laboratory sections, with an average of 16 students in each lab.
+One of the 8 laboratory sections (a section consisting of 7 students) was linked with one section of college writing (Composing the Physical World).
 Although Physics for the Modern World typically consists of freshman through seniors, all students enrolled in the linked courses were freshman - the College Writing class is a mandatory requirement for all American University students, and the logical plan is for students to complete College Writing during their freshman year.
-A description of the curricular tools developed to link Physics for the Modern World and Composing the Physical World follows in the next section.
+A description of the curricular tools developed to link Physics for the Modern World and Composing the Physical World follows.